Srinivasulu Reddy Nallapareddy

-Nallapareddy Srinivasulu Reddy popularly known as NSR, was an Indian politician.
-He served as the MLA from the Gudur constituency of Andhra Pradesh state.
+Nallapareddy Srinivasulu Reddy, also known as NSR, was an Indian politician from Andhra Pradesh state.
+He won as the MLA from five times.
+He represented the Gudur Constituency, Venkatagiri Constituency, once each, and Kovur Assembly Constituency for three terms.
+The Nellore barrage was named after him in February 2023.

+Early life and education

+Reddy was born in Kota, Nellore district.
+He did his graduation and post graduation from Andhra University.
+He was elected as the President of Andhra University Hostel's literary Association on Students' Congress ticket in 1955.
+He was the vice-president of Andhra University Students Congress and a member of the State Executive of the Student's Congress.

 Political career

-NSR was elected as the President of Andhra University Hostel's literary Association on students' congress ticket in 1955.
-He was the vice-president of Andhra University Students Congress and a member of the state Executive of the student’s congress.

 NSR entered active politics in 1962.
 He was the President of Kota Panchayat Samiti for 10 years (1962–72).
 He was elected to Andhra Pradesh Legislative Assembly as an independent candidate from Gudur constituency in 1972, and led Socialist democratic front on the floor of assembly till 1977.

 Just before Lok Sabha elections he was admitted into Congress.
 He has created record in the history of Assembly by never absenting even a single sitting since he was elected from 1972.
-He was Vice-President of the Nellore District Congress Committee for sometime.
+He was vice-president of the Nellore District Congress Committee for sometime.

 He became a Cabinet Minister on 2 December 1980, and revitalised the Sugar Industry, as a Minister in-charge of Sugar Industry.
 He organized a 'Petitions Day', on which he received and disposed of thousands of petitions from the weaker sections and small farmers and others.